Welcome To Mexico

 Mexican food is very spicy and 'Moctezuma's revenge' is not uncommon for first-time visitors.
 We recommend you bring some medicine for stomach complaints with you, just in case.

-According to Mexican law, we cannot exchange currency at the Front Desk in the Hotel.
-However, we do have a money exchange office right across the street from the Hotel.
+According to Mexican law we cannot exchange USD at the Front Desk in the Hotel, however we do have a money exchange office right across the street.

 - Campos Eliseos : 218

 Distance 18 KM / 11.18 MI WEST to Hotel

 From airport take the road viaducto to Chapultepec exit, up to Arquimides street, cross Arquimides and turn to your left on Campos Eliseos street, it leads you directly to the hotel.